 3rd party publishers

-As part of his research Eric might also look to industry websites or publications for further details.
-Think about where your audience goes to read industry content, research new products and learn about their applications.
+As part of his research, Eric might also look to industry websites or publications for further details.
+Think about where your audience goes to read industry content, research new products, and learn about their applications.

 How can you leverage the power of the publisher's audience?
 The answer is by publishing the same sort of high-level content that you would publish to your own site on theirs.
+By focusing on content creation and recycling, you position yourself as a thought leader and build a reputation, whilst also adding another lead generation source to your sales pipeline.

 Maximize your reach.